MrDave1999/CPlugin.Net/README.md

 This library contains these limitations:
 - The plugin loader is not thread-safe.
 - There is no support for unload plugins.
+- The subtype that implements the contract must have a constructor without parameters.

 ## Why did I create this library?